Reformed churches versus the climate crisis

 The oeku Church and Environment association and the Season of Creation movement are examples of how the contemplation of God’s work (through liturgies and reinterpretation of the Bible) brings the understanding of a shared responsibility by acting as ecologically responsible in parishes.
 The Protestant Church in Switzerland developed this eco-theology in order to explain the need for Christians to act on this climate injustice.

 Fighting the crisis

-In conclusion, the short timeline between the development of eco-theologies and the subsequent actions of churches highlights their interconnected relationship.
-In the Reformed tradition, there is a close relation between theology and action.
+In conclusion, the short timeline between the development of eco-theologies and the subsequent actions of churches highlight their interconnected relationship.
+In the Reformed tradition, there is a close relationship between theology and action.
 Reformed Christians act according to their interpretation of the Bible.
 Thus, a reformed eco-theology gives tools to understand the ecological message in the Bible: from simple contemplation to shared responsibility on the ecological matter.
 Through eco-theology and actions, the Reformed tradition participates in the ecological debate and helps fight against this ecological crisis.

 You can use the free EARS Dashboard to learn more about trends and developments on the topic of religion and society.
 Hundreds of article summaries from all over the world were added in the past month!

 Huldrych Zwingli, De la justice divine et de la justice Humaine (1523)

 John Calvin, Institution de la Religion Chrétienne, vol I, chapter 6(1559)